A provably stable numerical method for the anisotropic diffusion equation in confined magnetic fields: The numerical approach

 The action of the parallel diffusion operator on a Cartesian grid can be interpreted numerically as projection operators defined by the matrix products

 Here $\bm{\Pi}_f$, $\bm{\Pi}_b$ are stable interpolation matrices and $\mathbb{P}_f$, $\mathbb{P}_b$ are permutation/distribution matrices.
 The permutation matrices are implicitly provided by following a point in the plane along the field line and recording its position as it lands back on the plane.
 If the point does not fall on a grid point, then the solution is computed by interpolation from neighbouring grid points.
 The particular interpolation scheme can be chosen arbitrarily.
-In this work we will consider stable linear interpolation operators such that $\|\bm{\Pi}_f\|_{l_2}\leq1$, $\|\bm{\Pi}_b\|_{l_2}\leq1$, \cite{hong-ci_stability_1983}.
+In this work we will consider interpolation by stable cubic splines such that $\|\bm{\Pi}_f\|_{l_2}\leq1$, $\|\bm{\Pi}_b\|_{l_2}\leq1$, \cite{hong-ci_stability_1983}.

 The following Lemma will be used to constrain the parallel numerical diffusion operator and will be useful in proving the stability of the numerical method. \begin{lemma} Consider the forward $\bm{P}_f$ and backward $\bm{P}_b$ parallel diffusion projection operators given by \eqref{eq:parallel_projection} with $\bm{P}_f = \bm{\Pi}_f \cdot \mathbb{P}_f$, $\bm{P}_b = \bm{\Pi}_b \cdot \mathbb{P}_b$, where $\bm{\Pi}_f$, $\bm{\Pi}_b$ are stable interpolation matrices and $\mathbb{P}_f$, $\mathbb{P}_b$ are permutation matrices.
 For all stable interpolation matrices with $\|\bm{\Pi}_f\|_{l_2}\leq1$ and $\|\bm{\Pi}_b\|_{l_2}\leq1$ then we have $\|\bm{P}_f\|_{l_2}\leq1$ and $\|\bm{P}_b\|_{l_2}\leq1$. \end{lemma} \begin{proof} Recall that for permutation matrices $\mathbb{P}_f$, $\mathbb{P}_b$ we have $\|\mathbb{P}_f\|_{l_2} = 1$, $\|\mathbb{P}_b\|_{l_2} = 1$.
 Therefore the parallel diffusion projection operators yield